-At long last the veterans of the Korean War have a memorial dedicated to the veterans and casualties of that war, across the reflecting pool from our own Vietnam Veterans Memorial.
+Finally, the veterans of the Korean War have a memorial dedicated to the veterans and casualties of that war, across the reflecting pool from our own Vietnam Veterans Memorial.

-Resolved, That: Vietnam Veterans of America recognizes the sacrifice and deeds performed by the Korean War veterans and says to them with a strong voice, You have not been forgotten.
+Resolved, That: Vietnam Veterans of America recognizes the sacrifice and deeds performed by the Korean War veterans and says to them with a strong voice, you have not been forgotten.
 Welcome home!